 - Meet your new classmates and make some new friends along the way

 Parents and family members, we also want you to learn what it means to parent a Greyhound!
-At Loyola, we offer a separate, formal Parent Orientation program that runs concurrent with the student program.
+At Loyola, we offer a separate, formal Family Orientation program that runs concurrent with the student program.
 The sessions we offer provide the opportunity to meet and hear from a number of our campus administrators, faculty and staff members.
 The large majority of students are accompanied at Summer Orientation by a parent or family member.

 Visit the following to learn more: